adnnor/magento2-installation-instructions/README.md

 mysql -u root -p
 ```

-Its is strongly recommended that we should not use root user, instead create another user, root user has administrative access to MySQL.
+Its is strongly recommended that we should not use root user, instead create another user, root user has administrative access to MySQL, we are continuing with the root user for now.

 ## Install ElasticSearch